 Whether you choose CMR or SMR hard drives, you may want to back up data to it.
 To do that, you can try MiniTool ShadowMaker.
 It is an excellent computer backup software, which is compatible with Windows 11, 10, 10, 8, 8.1, and 7.
 With it, you can back up files, folders, disks, partitions, and systems to an image file within a few clicks.

 Now, download MiniTool ShadowMaker Trial Edition and install it on your computer to start a backup for data.
 Connect your hard drive to the computer.

 Step 1: Connect the hard drive to your computer.
 After downloading MiniTool ShadowMaker Trial Edition, double-click the .exe file and install it on your PC by following prompts on the screen.
 Please don’t install MiniTool ShadowMaker on your CMR or SMR hard drive.

-Step 3: Click the Destination button, choose a destination to save your backup files, and then click OK.
-There are four destination paths for you – Administrator, Libraries, Computer, and Shared.
+Step 3: Click the DESTINATION button, choose a destination to save your backup files, and then click OK.
+There are four destination paths for you – User, Computer, Libraries, and Shared.
 Here, you can choose your CMR or SMR hard drive as the destination.

 Besides, you had better make a scheduled plan for the backup.
 MiniTool ShadowMaker allows you to back up your computer daily, weekly, monthly, or on event.
-Click the Schedule button before clicking Back up Now.
+Click the Options > Schedule Settings button before clicking Back Up Now.
 Then, set the schedule and MiniTool ShadowMaker will start automatically backing up your data at a specific time.

 Minitool ShadoaMaker also allows you to create various backups, including full backups, incremental backups, and differential backups.
-If you want to do that, refer to this post - full backup, incremental backup, and differential backup.
-You can go to Scheme to set.
+If you want to do that, refer to this post – full backup, incremental backup, and differential backup.
+You can go to Options > Backup Scheme to set it.